SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 .. note::

-   Extensions can add new functionality to a type, but they cannot override existing functionality.
+   Extensions can add new functionality to a type, but they can't override existing functionality.

 .. assertion:: extensionsCannotOverrideExistingBehavior